Cash

 These signs are clear indicators that the bone-joint structures or soft tissues on the left side of the lower back are under strain and require professional evaluation.
 Early recognition of the symptoms allows a physical therapist to apply techniques for body symmetry and prevent the development of chronic lumbar syndrome.

-The modern rehabilitation approach consists of the following phases:
+A modern rehabilitation approach includes the following phases:

 Can left-sided back pain be related to internal organs?